Iketaki/MMM-WebView/README.md

 };
 ```

-3. Also, add the following configuration block to `config/config.js` file.
+3. Finally, add the following configuration block to `config/config.js` file.
 This is required to run this module correctly.

 ```js
 let config = {